Biographies of the Justices

 Justice of The Supreme Court, The Right Hon Lord Reed

-Lord Reed is one of the two Scottish Justices of The Supreme Court.
-After studying law at the universities of Edinburgh and Oxford, he was admitted to the Faculty of Advocates in 1983, where he undertook a wide range of civil work.
+After studying law at the universities of Edinburgh and Oxford, Lord Reed was admitted to the Faculty of Advocates in 1983, where he undertook a wide range of civil work.

 He served as a senior judge in Scotland for 13 years, being appointed to the Outer House of the Court of Session in 1998 and promoted to the Inner House in January 2008.
 He has sat as an ad hoc judge of the European Court of Human Rights.